datamin-io/public-documentation/use-cases/industry-specific-use-cases/e-commerce.md

 ## Warehouse stock monitoring

-With Datamin you can control the size of your stock and send alerts to the operational teams if it is necessary to restock some items:
+With Ylem you can control the size of your stock and send alerts to the operational teams if it is necessary to restock some items:

 <figure><img src="../../.gitbook/assets/Screenshot 2022-10-10 at 18.19.31.png" alt=""><figcaption><p>Example of the pipeline</p></figcaption></figure>